solana-labs/solana/docs/src/tour-de-sol/registration/how-to-register.md

 #### 3) Join Our Discord

-**Required** for all Tour de SAFE validators, as this is our primary communication channel: https://discord.gg/N3mqAfa
+**Required** for all Tour de SOL validators, as this is our primary communication channel: https://discord.gg/N3mqAfa

 ### Next Steps